 Take a sneak peek at our annual essay contest where students tackle tough issues facing our democracy

-Since 2014, The Rendell Center’s Citizenship Challenge has taken place in Philadelphia.
-It is a unique opportunity for 4 and 5th grade classes in the 5-county Philadelphia area to express themselves by answering a civics essay question regarding a current issue facing our democracy.
-In 2018, the Citizenship Challenge extends to the greater Pittsburgh area with its own unique essay question.
+Since 2014, The Rendell Center’s Citizenship Challenge has provided a unique opportunity for 4th and 5th grade classes in the Philadelphia area to express themselves by answering a civics essay question regarding a current issue facing our democracy.

 Classroom teams are asked to write an essay that addresses their point of view on the assigned issue.
 Teams take one position and defend their argument in a concise written document of a minimum of 300 words.
 The contest is drawn from PA Civics standards relating to principles and documents of government; rights and responsibilities of citizens; and information on how government works.

 From all entries submitted ten finalists are selected and invited to make a final presentation of their essay during Bill of Rights Week each December.
 All expenses are paid by The Rendell Center.

 In addition to the Citizenship Challenge, we also provide debates and forums for school students to engage and participate in the democratic process.

 Get a real sense of everything the Citizenship Challenge provides.
 Watch our latest civics competitions.